thaimtl/thaimtl/README.md

 🌍 Based in Montréal, QC, Canada

-🚀 Tech enthusiast with a focus on AI, cloud computing and other web technologies.
+🚀 Tech enthusiast with a focus on AI, cloud computing and other web technologies for fintech industry

 🎨 Art enthusiast on the side